Pharmacy Services for Employees

 - Mobile App: Download the mobileRX app from the App Store or Google Play and search for UHS Pharmacy using telephone number 814-865-9321

-We offer three convenient delivery options for Penn State employees.
-You may pick up your prescriptions in-person, have them delivered to your campus address, or have them delivered directly to your home address.
+We offer two convenient delivery options for Penn State employees.
+You may have them delivered to your campus address, or have them delivered directly to your home address.

 Mailing Restrictions: We will not mail certain medications, including Adderall, Concerta, Dexedrine, Oxycontin, Duragesic, Percocet/Percodan, Ritalin, Metadate CD, and their generic equivalents and other CII narcotics.